Extremal digraphs for open neighbourhood location-domination and identifying codes: Structural properties of extremal digraphs

 This means that each vertex of $D'$ is either domination-forced or location-forced, and thus, we conclude that $\gamma_{OL}(D')=n$.
 Moreover, the only case where $D'$ and $D$ had different sets of forcing arcs occurred when $x$ was location-forced, as claimed. \end{proof}

-We next show that in a digraph $D$ of order $n$ and $\gamma_{OL}(D)=n$, no two forcing arcs can have the same tail.
+We next show that in an extremal digraph, no two forcing arcs can have the same tail.

-\begin{proposition} Any digraph $D$ of order $n$ with $\gamma_{OL}(D)=n$ contains no double-forced vertex. \end{proposition} \begin{proof} We prove this by induction on $n$.
+\begin{proposition} No extremal digraph contains a double-forced vertex. \end{proposition} \begin{proof} We prove this by induction on $n$.
 We can assume $D$ is connected, as it suffices to prove the claim for each connected component.
 If $n=1$, the only locatable digraph has a single vertex with a loop, for which the claim is clearly true.
 If $n=2$, one can check that there are three connected locatable digraphs of order~2 and in fact they all have OLD number~2 (see Figure~\ref{fig:order2}).
 For each of them the claim is true.

 Let $n\geq 3$ and assume the result is true for all digraphs $D$ of order $m<n$ with $\gamma_{OL}(D)=m$.
 Towards a contradiction, suppose that there is a digraph $D$ of order $n$ with $\gamma_{OL}(D)=n$, which contains a double-forced vertex.
 Among all such digraphs of order $n$, let $D=(V, A)$ be a digraph which has the smallest number of arcs.